-- silicon detectors (VXD, SIT, FTD) in the CEPC baseline detector and replacing TPC with - 2 additional silicon detectors, the second is to optimize the ILC-SID tracker to fulfill the - 3 CEPC tracking volume in order to achieve the excellent momentum resolution using 3 - 4 Tesla B field.
+- We present a preliminary study of full silicon tracker option as an alternative design for - CEPC tracker.
+Two approaches are considered for the design: the first is to keep the - silicon detectors (VXD, SIT, FTD) in the CEPC baseline detector and replacing TPC with - additional silicon detectors, the second is to optimize the ILC-SID tracker to fulfill the - 6 CEPC tracking volume in order to achieve the excellent momentum resolution using 3 - Tesla B field.
 The new detector geometry has been implemented in the simulation and the - track reconstruction has also been adopted for the full silicon tracker.
-The initial study of - 6 the tracking performance looks promising.
-There are still many improvements needed in - the simulation and reconstruction in order to explore the full potential of the full-silicon - 8 tracker.
+The initial study of - 9 the tracking performance looks promising.
+There are still many improvements needed in - the simulation and reconstruction in order to explore the full potential of the full-silicon - 11 tracker.

-9 4.4 DRIFT CHAMBER TRACKER
+2 4.4 DRIFT CHAMBER TRACKER

-- The drift chamber (DCH) is another option for the CEPC main outer tracker, and it is being purposed in conjuction with the alternative detector concept using a 2-Tesla magnet. - 12 It is designed to provide good tracking, high precision momentum measurement and ex- - cellent particle identification by cluster counting.
-In addition, a layer of silicon microstrip - detectors surrounds the drift chamber in both barrel and forward/backward regions, and - together with the vertex detector, improve the momentum resolution to better then 0.5% - 16 for 100 GeV tracks.
+- The drift chamber (DCH) is another option for the CEPC main outer tracker, and it is being purposed in conjuction with the alternative detector concept using a 2-Tesla magnet. - 15 It is designed to provide good tracking, high precision momentum measurement and ex- - cellent particle identification by cluster counting.
+In addition, a layer of silicon microstrip - detectors surrounds the drift chamber in both barrel and forward/backward regions, and - together with the vertex detector, improve the momentum resolution to better then 0.5% - 19 for 100 GeV tracks.

-Figure 4.28: The tracking p_T , d0, and z0 resolutions are measured as function of p_T using single muons, left in the barrel region and right in the endcap region.
-They are compared between CEPC v_4 and CEPC-FST detectors.
+Figure 4.28: The tracking $p_T$ , d0, and z0 resolutions are measured as function of $p_T$ using single muons, left in the barrel region and right in the endcap region.
+They are compared between CEPC v\4 and CEPC-FST detectors.
 The resolutions for the low momentum tracks in the CEPC baseline detector seems slightly better than CEPC-FST, due to extra material in the detector.